Business Management Guide

 University Guidelines

-All procurement actions for commodities or contractual services from sources outside the University, regardless of the funding source, must be processed through Procurement Services using the OMNI Financials System unless there is delegated authority to make purchases by University regulations or exempted by University policy.
+All procurement actions for commodities or contractual services from sources outside the university, regardless of the funding source, must be processed through Procurement Services unless there is delegated authority to make purchases by university regulations or exempted by university policy.

 (Policy 4-OP-A-6 – Procurement of Commodities and Contractual Services from Sources Outside the University)